TITLE 89: SOCIAL SERVICES

 a) Homestead Property

-1) The home and surrounding property which, exclusive of public rights of way, is not separated from the home by intervening property owned by others.
+1) The home and surrounding property that, exclusive of public rights of way, is not separated from the home by intervening property owned by others.

-2) Homes which are temporarily unoccupied for reasons of employment, training for future employment, illness, or inhabitability caused by casualty or natural disaster, remain exempt if the household intends to return.
+2) Homes that are temporarily unoccupied for reasons of employment, training for future employment, illness, or inhabitability caused by casualty or natural disaster, remain exempt if the household intends to return.

 3) A lot owned or being purchased by the household if the household intends to build or is building a permanent home and the household does not currently own a home.